CrunchyData/pg_featureserv/README.md

 * Implements the [OGC API for Features](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html) standard.
 * Data reponses are formatted in JSON and GeoJSON
-* Provides a simple HTML user interface, with web maps to view feature spatial data
+* Provides a simple HTML user interface, with web maps to view spatial data
 * Uses the power of PostgreSQL to reduce the amount of code and to make data definition easy and familiar.
   * Feature collections are defined by database objects (tables and views)
 * Uses PostGIS to provide geospatial functionality:
   * Transforming geometry data into the output coordinate system
   * Marshalling feature data into GeoJSON
+* CORS support with configurable Allowed Origins
+* GZIP response encoding

 ## Download